 Gregg Araki’s films were repping queer, sexually fluid and non-monogamous characters way before it was trendy to be “woke.”
 But that’s not the only reason to watch his surreal sex epics.
 By Kristen Cochrane.

 Sexual fluidity has been around forever.
-Yet why people have always been flexible about what gets them off, in our postmodern era, no one has cinematically represented sexual fluidity as deftly and as prolifically as American filmmaker Gregg Araki.
+Yet while people have always been flexible about what gets them off, in our postmodern era no one has cinematically represented sexual fluidity as deftly and as prolifically as American filmmaker Gregg Araki.

 This past May marked the 20th anniversary of Araki’s 1997 film Nowhere, the final installment in his Teenage Apocalypse trilogy.
 The trilogy’s hyperbolic name is apt—the narratives and dialogue are at once cartoonishly dark, with the Valley Girl (and Boy) dialect.
 The characters appear vapid, disturbed, or criminal.
 Politically (and here I specifically I mean in terms of identity politics), this was risky.
 The 1990s was the second decade of the AIDS crisis, where non-heteronormative sexuality was viewed as criminal, contagious, and dangerous.
 Lots of heteros abandoned their queer friends during the AIDS crisis.
 Even in the 1990s.

 James Duvall as Dark Smith in Nowhere, shortly after having his masturbation sesh interrupted by his scary, postmodern Joan Crawford in Mommie Dearest-esque mother.